strang3nt/Telegraft/telegraft-benchmark-service/README.md

 The benchmark comprises (roughly) the following steps:

-1. in parallel, an increasing number of users, until 100, during the span of 20 seconds, going on until all the responses are received or 100 failed requests are received
+1. in parallel, an increasing number of users, until 100, during the span of 20 seconds, making requests until all the responses are received
 2. send a gRPC `ClientQuery` request to one of the 3 addresses, such gRPC contains a request `GetMessages` for a random user, for the state machine
 3. send a gRPC `ClientRequest` request to the same address as before, with a `SendMessage` payload, which sends a message to a random chat of the previous user
-4. if any of these gRPCs responses have `status = false`, then the response is counted as a failure.
+4. if any of these gRPCs responses have `status = false`, then the response is counted as a failure
+5. if an actor receives a failed response, then it shuts down immediately, even if its routine did not finish.

 ## Results